-Poors (S&P) downgrade of Treasury securities may have been initial triggering

-The effects of these economic events on U.S. utilities (such as PSE&G), however, are difficult to interpret.
-It would seem that the Euro-zone and global economic issues would have little to do directly with U.S. electric utilities.
-The stock market improvement over the past year may reflect increased investor interest in U.S. common equities, including utilities.
-At the same time, the continuing economic weakness tends to exert downward pressure on capital costs, interest rates and inflation.
-Thus, despite the turmoil in global financial markets, the U.S. provides a generally low capital cost environment for good quality utilities.

-HAVE YOU BEEN ABLE TO INCORPORATE THESE RECENT CHANGES IN FINANCIAL MARKETS INTO YOUR COST OF CAPITAL ANALYSIS IN THIS CASE?

-Yes, to a large extent I have done so.
-As a general matter, utility stocks have been reasonably stable during 2012.
-Specifically, I present DCF evidence that relies on utility stock market data from the last half of 2012 as developed by Mr. Moul.
-Such market data directly incorporate the economic forces and monetary policy choices described above.
+1 fundamental concerns of investory langed in the state of the state of the fundamental concerns of investors, based on reporting by the financial press, include 2 the unraveling of the Euro-zone sovereign debt crisis (and its potential adverse impact 3 on the European banking system) and the expectations by investors of the potential 4 for further weakening in the U.S. economy (and to some extent, the global economy).
+5 In the fourth quarter of 2011, the stock market recovered, and for calendar 2011 6 overall, the stock market was approximately flat or provided only very modest returns 7 for investors.
+In general, 2012 was a positive year for the stock market, as has been 8 the case in January 2013.
+9 The effects of these economic events on U.S. utilities (such as PSE&G), 10 however, are difficult to interpret.
+It would seem that the Euro-zone and global 11 economic issues would have little to do directly with U.S. electric utilities.
+The stock 12 market improvement over the past year may reflect increased investor interest in U.S. 13 common equities, including utilities.
+At the same time, the continuing economic 14 weakness tends to exert downward pressure on capital costs, interest rates and 15 inflation.
+Thus, despite the turmoil in global financial markets, the U.S. provides a 16 generally low capital cost environment for good quality utilities.
+17 Q. HAVE YOU BEEN ABLE TO INCORPORATE THESE RECENT 18 CHANGES IN FINANCIAL MARKETS INTO YOUR COST OF CAPITAL 19 ANALYSIS IN THIS CASE?
+20 A. Yes, to a large extent I have done so.
+As a general matter, utility stocks have been 21 reasonably stable during 2012.
+Specifically, I present DCF evidence that relies on 22 utility stock market data from the last half of 2012 as developed by Mr. Moul.
+Such 23 market data directly incorporate the economic forces and monetary policy choices 24 described above.
 The use of a recent six months of market data is reasonable for

-1 assessing PSE&G's current cost of capital as it reflects recent market and economic 2 trends.
-3 Q. PLEASE RELATE THESE CAPITAL COST TRENDS TO THE 2010 4 SETTLEMENT THAT ESTABLISHED THE AUTHORIZED ROE FOR 5 PSE&G. 6 A. As noted earlier, PSE&G's last base rate case took place in 2009, with a settlement 7 reached in 2010.
-Both the Company's and Rate Counsel's market and cost of capital 8 data were from that time period.
-The information shown on Schedule MIK-1 9 illustrates trends since that time period.
-During 2009/2010, long-term A-rated utility 10 bonds were providing yields of about 6 percent, with 10-year Treasury bonds yielding 11 about 3.0 to 3.5 percent.
-During the last half of 2012, Single A utility bond yields 12 were in the 4 to 4.5 percent range with 10-year Treasury security yields in the 1.5 to 13 2.0 percent range.
-These are very sharp reductions from 2009/2010 conditions and 14 are at least indicative of a very sharp reduction in the cost of equity for credit worthy, 15 stable utilities such as PSE&G.
+- assessing PSE&G's current cost of capital as it reflects recent market and economic trends. - 3 Q. PLEASE RELATE THESE CAPITAL COST TRENDS TO THE 2010 4 SETTLEMENT THAT ESTABLISHED THE AUTHORIZED ROE FOR 5 PSE&G. - As noted earlier, PSE&G's last base rate case took place in 2009, with a settlement 6 Α. 7 reached in 2010.
+Both the Company's and Rate Counsel's market and cost of capital data were from that time period.
+The information shown on Schedule MIK-1 8 illustrates trends since that time period.
+During 2009/2010, long-term A-rated utility 9 bonds were providing yields of about 6 percent, with 10-year Treasury bonds yielding 10 11 about 3.0 to 3.5 percent.
+During the last half of 2012, Single A utility bond yields were in the 4 to 4.5 percent range with 10-year Treasury security yields in the 1.5 to 12 2.0 percent range.
+These are very sharp reductions from 2009/2010 conditions and 13 are at least indicative of a very sharp reduction in the cost of equity for credit worthy, 14 15 stable utilities such as PSE&G.